jmakhack/hydrate-reminder/CONTRIBUTING.md

     > A paragraph describing what changed and its impact."

 ## Coding Conventions

 When adding new classes, methods, and fields, please add the appropriate JavaDocs to keep the codebase in an easily maintainable state.

 [Codacy](https://app.codacy.com/gh/jmakhack/hydrate-reminder/dashboard) is used to measure the overall code quality of hydrate-reminder.
 The goal is to keep the code quality score at an A level, never allowing it to dip below B.

 Otherwise, there are no formal, documented coding conventions for this project to follow, but please take a look at the existing code under [src/main/java/com/hydratereminder](https://github.com/jmakhack/hydrate-reminder/tree/master/src/main/java/com/hydratereminder) and follow the existing conventions.

+## Frequently Asked Questions

+### Why is it that when I try to run the project, the RuneLite client loads successfully but the plugin is nowhere to be seen?

+This issue commonly occurs whenever there is a certain mismatch in RuneLite versions.
+Navigate to https://runelite.net/ and note the latest release version.
+Afterwards, open `build.gradle` and note the value for `runeLiteVersion`.
+When these two values do not match, the plugin will not appear when running the project.
+Update the value of `runeLiteVersion` to match the latest release version.
+After building and running the project again, the plugin should appear in the RuneLite client.

+### Why are there two instances of the hydrate reminder plugin visible in the RuneLite client sidebar when I run the project?

+This usually indicates that you already have the hydrate reminder plugin installed on the RuneLite client from the PluginHub.
+This is usually not an issue however.
+If you do want to remove the duplicate plugin, open RuneLite independently and uninstalled the hydrate reminder plugin that was installed from the PluginHub.
+Afterwards, run the project again and there should only be one instance of the plugin visible.

+### Where can I get additional help on any issues and/or development questions?

+Besides just leaving a comment on any GitHub issues or pull requests, the official RuneLite [Discord](https://discord.gg/ArdAhnN) server is an excellent place where you can ask any RuneLite based development questions you may have.
+Do note that the server is not for any hydrate reminder specific help but rather for RuneLite development help in general.

+### Does the project maintainer bite?

+~~maybe~~ I would never do such a thing (｡•̀ᴗ-)✧